 - Uses conventional treatments, such as pharmaceutical medicines or therapies

-- Utilizes a lot of tests (blood, urine, etc.) to come to a diagnosis
+- Utilizes tests (blood, urine, etc.) to come to a diagnosis

 - Views illnesses or problems as separate from the whole well-being of the animal

-- May lead to quicker relief of symptoms but less likely to improve overall health
+- Can lead to quicker relief of symptoms and eradication of the illness

 - Holistic medicine

 - Uses alternative treatments in conjunction with traditional treatments to best treat the animal’s entire health spectrum